Fahaddz/jdownloader2-browser-integration/README.md

 * **Click to reset**: Clicking the extension icon resets the cooldown, allowing immediate retry
 * **Smart URL filtering**: Automatically skips URLs that can't be handled (blob:, data:, file:, etc.)
 * **Context menu**: Right-click "Send page/link to JDownloader" for sites with temporary URLs
-* **Referrer support**: Sends both download URL and page URL to JDownloader for better compatibility

 ## Requirements